Repositories

 $ htpasswd -b /var/svn/svn.mycompany.com/repository.auth <username> <password>

-Check-out the Subversion Repository
+Check-out the Subversion repository

 Make sure that you create the Savant repository www document root directory we configured above like this: